-Blog Post The Largest Concentration of Glaciers in North America Glaciers around the world are melting due to climate change, but in one U.S. national park, approximately one-quarter of the land is still covered by these slow-moving masses of ice, making it home to the greatest concentration of glaciers on the continent.
+Blog Post The Largest Concentration of Glaciers in North America Glaciers around the world are melting due to climate change, but in one U.S. national park, approximately one-quarter of the land is still covered by these slow-moving masses of ice.

 Read more about Fighting to Keep Alaska’s Rivers Wild

 Blog Post Fighting to Keep Alaska’s Rivers Wild Court’s decision in case over the use of hovercraft could have huge consequences for Alaska’s parks

 Read more about Victory: An End to UnBearable Hunting Practices in National Preserves in Alaska